tabahi/tabahidocs/docs/features.md

 ## What is Tabahi Console

-Tabahi Console is a Web-to-IoT interface to manage and remote control your programmable IoT devices.
+Tabahi Console is a Web-to-IoT interface to manage and remote control your programmable IoT devices. **It's like an online remote switch but with a lot more features than just a switch.**
 Using Tabahi Console, you can:

 * Push data to the server and view it as tables and graphs.
 * Add/Edit variables on the web that are synced to the device.
 You can turn on remote switches through the web.